PurpleI2P/i2pdbrowser/linux/README.md

 Additional info
 -----
 `./i2pd` from `i2pd` folder starts screen session with i2pd in it.
-To stop i2pd router you can use command `Start craceful shutdown` of `Force shutdown` from i2pd webconsole page `http://127.0.0.1:7070/?page=commands`
+To stop i2pd router you can use command `Start graceful shutdown` of `Force shutdown` from i2pd webconsole page `http://127.0.0.1:7070/?page=commands`